Suffolk University: Campus

 The residence hall at 150 Tremont Street, renamed Smith Hall in 2018, was the first built by the university and currently houses students in singles, doubles, quads, and suites, with communal bathrooms.

 Nathan R. Miller Residence Hall (located at 10 Somerset St.) was opened in 2005 and houses 15 floors of freshman, and 2 floors of sophomores in singles, doubles and quads, with bathrooms shared between every two rooms or one bathroom per quad.

 The 10 West Residence Hall, opened in 2008, has housing for freshman and sophomores in singles and doubles.
-Suites accommodate 3-5 students and a variety of apartment-style suites (that include full kitchens) house 2 to 8 students.
+Suites accommodate 3–5 students and a variety of apartment-style suites (that include full kitchens) house 2 to 8 students.

 Both Miller Hall and 150 Tremont have cafeterias.
 Students living at 10 West/Modern Theater can eat at 150 Tremont.
 Suffolk University occasionally leases additional properties (such as the Hyatt & Holiday Inn Beacon Hill).
 If leased, those locations house freshman students.

 The Modern Theatre Residence Hall opened in the fall of 2010 and is considered an extension to the 10 West Resident Hall.
 The two residence halls share one entrance at 10 West Street.
 The Modern Theater Residence Hall is built over the restored Modern Theatre (Boston).

 In the fall of 2020, the university added a new residence hall, the Ames Building at One Court Street, which it purchased in the fall of 2019.

-In addition to its main campus in Boston, there is a satellite campus in Madrid, Spain.
-A Dakar, Senegal, campus operated from 1999 to 2011.

-Buildings

-Suffolk University has many different buildings that are spread through downtown Boston and Beacon Hill.